 To adulterate or dilute drugs with other substances.

-Drug policy whereby possession of a drug for personal use is treated as a misdemeanour rather than a criminal offence.
+Drug policy where possession of a drug for personal use is treated as a misdemeanour rather than a criminal offence.
 Often applied to substances considered to be less likely to cause dependence.

-Policies or programmes that aim to reduce consumer demand for controlled substances.
+Policies or programs that aim to reduce consumer demand for controlled substances.
 See also Harm minimisation, Harm reduction and Supply reduction.

 A drug that causes the body to slow down and relax.
-These drugs can also cause drowsiness, slow heart rate and breathing.
+Depressant drugs can also cause drowsiness, and slowed breathing and heart rate.

 A group of illnesses characterised by a depressed mood, low self-esteem and a reduced interest or pleasure in regular activities, over a prolonged period of time, which affects a person's everyday life.